nothingnothings/PostManager-Backend/README.md

 ## Features

 - Connected to a Single-Page Application ( no page reloads, REST API); serving of a single HTML file (index.html file, "skeleton" for the ReactJS components)
+- Serverside form input validation logic, powered by `express-validator`
+- Simple pagination logic for the list of posts ("Next" and "Previous" buttons)
 - For deployment demonstration purposes, only a single user is enabled/created on the serverside, with the credentials exemplo@exemplo.com (email field) and exemplo (password field).
 Furthermore, the "Posts" made by the user are reset every 1 Hour (MongoDB "Scheduled Trigger" feature)
-- Simple pagination logic for the list of posts ("Next" and "Previous" buttons)
+- Backend uses and manages the "User" and "Post" objects, which are stored on a MongoDB database (MongoDB Atlas service); the Node.js server and MongoDB database also handle the authentication logic (login/signup) implemented on the app
+- Usage of environment variables with Heroku to hide sensitive information (API_KEYS, Json Web Token secrets, database usernames and passwords, etc.)

 ## Inspiration